liuyu-0708/Meta-GraphKAN/fsadmet/README.md

 ```

 ## Reference
-1. We use the code from project [Meta-MGNN](https://github.com/zhichunguo/Meta-MGNN).
-Thanks for their contribution.
+1. We use the code from project [Meta-MGNN](https://github.com/zhichunguo/Meta-MGNN) and [MolFeSCue](https://github.com/zhangruochi/MolFeSCue/tree/master).
-2. We use pretrained model from Project [Snap Stanford](https://github.com/snap-stanford/pretrain-gnns/tree/master/chem/model_gin) and [ChemBERTa](https://huggingface.co/seyonec/ChemBERTa-zinc-base-v1).
 Thanks for their contribution.